 In EndNote, you should now be able to Select Another Style... in the drop down styles window, scroll through the list of styles, select Harvard (UTS), and click on Choose.

 It is possible to search many international library catalogues from within EndNote using the Online Search feature (click on more ... in the Online Search area to see them).
 Unfortunately, this does not include UTS or most other Australian libraries.
 To enable searching UTS Library catalogue via Online Search you must first download the UTS Library Connection File.
 You can also download connection files for some other Australian libraries if you wish.

-EndNote Web is an online product so you will need to create an account, and log in each time you access it.
+EndNote Online is (obviously) an online product so you will need to create an account, and log in each time you access it.
 This is free for UTS staff and students.
 The best way of doing this is to register using ISI Web of Knowledge.
 Use your UTS Webmail User ID and password.

 - click on the EndNote tab in Word and then on Preferences (with Word 2003 on a PC, or any version of Word on a Macintosh, click on the Preferences icon in the EndNote toolbar)